Teppanyaki-Style Chicken and Veggies

 1. Heat a large wok or skillet over medium-high heat with the butter.
 Add the garlic and grated ginger and stir until fragrant, about 30 seconds.

-2. Add the diced chicken and let sit, cooking until brown on the bottom, about 6 – 8 minutes.
+2. Turn up the heat to high.
+Add the diced chicken and let sit, cooking until brown on the bottom, about 6 minutes.
+You want a nice brown/char on the bottom!

-4. In the same pan, add the onion first, cooking for about 2 minutes.
+4. In the same pan, add the onions and mushrooms first, cooking for about 2 minutes.
+Feel free to add a little more butter or oil if necessary to prevent sticking.

 6. Add the soy sauce, salt, and black pepper.
 Toss to combine and cook for another minute.